-Tim Keller argues that the Bible's "approach to self-regard" utterly differs from both the traditional and contemporary answers.70 As a Christian, you solve this problem by recognizing that we all have strengths and we all have weaknesses.
+Tim Keller argues that the Bible's "approach to self-regard" utterly differs from both the traditional and contemporary answers.
+As a Christian, you solve this problem by recognizing that we all have strengths and we all have weaknesses.
 Both serve a divine purpose.
 Your strengths are the way you will impact the world and serve others.
 Your weaknesses teach you to be dependent and humble, and show you how you need to rely on others.
 This brings a humility into our hearts that we desperately need.
 It gets the focus off ourselves and onto loving God and loving others.

 The apostle Paul states, "Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment."
-(Rom 12:3, NIV) Keller argues, in the vein of C. S. Lewis, "The essence of gospel-humility is not thinking more of myself or thinking less of myself, it is thinking of myself less."71 It's very important that we think of ourselves with sober judgment.
-In this life we are both a saint and a sinner, until the great consummation.
+(Rom 12:3, NIV) Keller argues, in the vein of C. S. Lewis, "The essence of gospel-humility is not thinking more of myself or thinking less of myself, it is thinking of myself less."
+It's very

-68 Brennan Manning.
+&lt;sup>68 Brennan Manning.
 The Ragamuffin Gospel: Good News for the Bedraggled, Beat-Up, and Burnt Out (Colorado Springs: Multnomah, 2005), 11.

-69 Paul Tournier.
+&lt;sup>69 Paul Tournier.
 The Strong and the Weak.
 (Louisville: Westminster John Knox, 1963).

-70 Tim Keller.
+&lt;sup>70 Tim Keller.
 The Freedom of Self-Forgetfulness: The Path to True Christian Joy (Chorley, England: 10 Publishing, 2012), 12.
-71 Keller, Ibid., 31-32.
+Keller, Ibid., 31-32.